gegis/smart-downloader/README.md

 It also supports file download progress callback to receive progress value in percentage.
 Script ensures (creates if missing) that destination dir exists.

-If you know md5 checksum value for the the file to download, you can also validate downloaded file against it.
+If you already know md5 checksum value for the file to be downloaded, you can also validate downloaded file against it.

 *Important - it currently uses `wget` to make file downloads resumable and throttled, so it might not work on all operating systems.
 There is a plan to add a fall back to just normal download for unsupported operating systems.